pretix/pretix-docs/docs/topics/public-profile.md

 This article assumes that you have access to an organizer account, either because you created it yourself when you signed up on pretix.eu, or because you were invited and granted access by a co-organizer.

-If you want to use a header image on your public profile, please prepare an image that meets the following criteria:
+If you want to use a header image on your public profile, please prepare a .png or .jpg image.
+We recommend that it meets the following criteria:

- - contains your logo
- - .png or .jpg format
+ - tells your customers who is organizing the event (i.e., contains your company name, logo, or recognizable design)
+ - no small details that may get lost when the image is rendered on small screens
- - resolution of 1140 × 120 pixels or smaller
+ - resolution of 1140 × 120 pixels or slightly smaller
  - (alternatively: an image with a width of 1170 pixels or more)
- - no small details that may get lost when the image is rendered on small phone screens

 We recommend that you make a final choice as to which languages the public profile will be made available in.
 Go to the "Localization" tab and choose your languages from the list before adding text or links on the "Organizer page" tab.

 ## How To

-In broad terms, the "Organizer page" tab lets you define the contents of your public profile and the "Shop design" tab lets you customize your color and font preferences.
+This section tells you how to define the contents of your public profile via the "organizer page" tab, and how to customize your color and font preferences via the "shop design" tab.
 It does not matter which tab you visit first.

 ### Organizer page